On Two Fronts

 Fisher Body and Chrysler built 2,202 M26

-Pershing heavy tanks in 1944 and 1945.
+Pershing heavy tanks from 1944 through 1945.
 Each one had an instrument

 panel built by AC Spark Plug.
 This particular Fisher Body M26 was